Love & Gravity: Context

 Love & Gravity was released following the 1995 hit album Strong Enough, which continued the success of the debut album BlackHawk.
 The band recorded the album after receiving TNN's "Star of Tomorrow" award at the network's Music City News Country Awards in 1995 and following a performance at Farm Aid in front of 50,000 fans later that year.

 Work on the album began in 1996 as the band toured with Wynonna and made their debut at the Grand Ole Opry early in the year.
 While recording, the group was nominated as best band by the Academy of Country Music and the Country Music Association.
 Near the end of the year, BlackHawk learned that their debut album had reached double platinum status.

 Love & Gravity would go on to be released on July 29, 1997, under the Arista Nashville label.
 Upon release, lead singer Henry Paul described the album as a "risky" move for the band, alluding to its contemporary country sound and increased band participation in the songwriting.
 Paul remarked that the risk of the album was made to "make the kind of progress in our careers that we hope to make."
 He stated that songs with more "sociological value" were seeping into the band's repertoire to mix with radio hits.

 The band would go on to promote the album following its release.
 A performance in front of a crowd of 5,000 at the Mall of America in Bloomington, Minnesota, in August 1997, was documented by the media.
 During the event, 1,000 signed copies of the album were distributed, free of charge.
-On October 18, the band made an appearance at Legion Field prior to an Alabama University college football contest against Tennessee University.
-BlackHawk performed the Star Spangled Banner at the forum.
+On October 18, the band made an appearance at Legion Field prior to a University of Alabama college football contest against the University of Tennessee, performing the Star Spangled Banner.